lindseypgill/servicemanager-config/servicemanager-config/customize/email-templates.md

 1. Click OK

 :::tip
 The example described here is evaluating a field (Customer Type) that will contain a number (0 or 1).
 In other situations, you might want to evaluate a field that contains a word, such as `{{.H_resolvedby_teamname}}`.
-When doing this the field must be surrounded by single quotes e.g. `{{.H_resolvedby_teamname}}` = 'My Team'. i.e. if resolved by team name equals "My Team", show the text bound by the ESP expression.
+When doing this the field must be surrounded by single quotes e.g. `'{{.H_resolvedby_teamname}}' = 'My Team'`. i.e. if resolved by team name equals "My Team", show the text bound by the ESP expression.
 :::

 When viewing/editing and email template, any field that has a Field Expression applied is highlighted in gray.